Jet004/appoint-me/README.md

 ### CRITICAL

  - Auth:
-    - implement auth checking and limiting routes/functionality
-    - Implement middleware to check for logged in status and redirect to appropriate resource

     - May need to set check - if serviceworker says user is offline then allow them to continue with logged in status as they can only access already downloaded data.
 Normal checks apply if online. - Check with Shaun about possible security concerns with this approach

 - SERVICEWORKERS